Klaus2m5/6502_65C02_functional_tests/readme.txt

 A discussion about the tests can be found here: http://forum.6502.org/viewtopic.php?f=2&t=2241

-Good luck debugging your emulator, simulator, vhdl core, discrete logic implementation or whatever you have!
+Good luck debugging your emulator, simulator, fpga core, discrete logic implementation or whatever you have!